Sponsor any available subject for £1000 a year + VAT (UK=20%, EU=0%, World=none).

 "Advertisement" means any and all advertisements provided by the Advertiser to the Operator for publication through the Advertisement Publication Services;

-"Advertisement Publication Services" means the ongoing hosting and publication of the Advertisements by the Operator on behalf of the Advertiser on the Advertising Platform in accordance with these Terms and Conditions;
+"Advertisement Publication Services" means the ongoing publication of the Advertisements by the Operator on behalf of the Advertiser on the Advertising Platform in accordance with these Terms and Conditions;

 "Advertiser" means the business advertising;